AaronC81/hacksoc-calendar-api/README.md

 ### `/events/<year>/<month>`
 Gets a list of HackSoc calendar events for the given year and month.
-The month should be specified as an integer where 1 is January.
+The month should be specified as a base-10 integer where 1 is January.

 Returns an array of Event objects.

 ### `/events/<year>/<month>/calendar`
 Gets the HackSoc calendar events for the given year and month, arranged as a 2D array which can be copied into a calendar.
-The month should be specified as an integer where 1 is January.
+The month should be specified as a base-10 integer where 1 is January.

 Returns a 2D array, with up to six rows and always seven columns, of JSON objects with these keys: